jkschy/gh-actions/readme.md

    - For the lint task only, we need flake8 installed (`pip3 install flake8`) in addition to the modules specified in `requirements.txt`.
 2. `doctest` jobs - Run `python3 -m doctest main.py` for each of Python 3.6, 3.7, 3.8, and 3.9.

-Once the integration test workflows are implemented, the output of a workflow on the actions tab should look like this:
+Once the integration test workflows are implemented, the output of a workflow on the `Actions` tab should look like this:

 ![Output](output.png)